baigel2/baigelbytes/content/quotes.md

 &nbsp;

-> **Delight in meditation and solitude.
+> **"Delight in meditation and solitude.
 Compose yourself, be happy.
 You are a seeker."** - Buddha

 &nbsp;